 - 1. Explain to the children that this week is all about celebrating them!
 National Child Day is a day to acknowledge the rights of children and honor them as human beings. - 2.
-Tell the children that over the course of the week, you will complete a series of activities that celebrate the diversity of children in your group.
+Tell the children that over the course of the week, you will complete a series of activities that celebrate their diversity.